hakubishin3/kaggle_santander/README.md

 # kaggle_santander
-This script is for no leak model.
+This script is for non leak model.